Overseas Citizen of India (OCI) Card

 A foreign national is eligible to apply for an OCI card if he/she:

-- Spouse of foreign origin of a citizen of India or spouse of foreign origin of an Overseas Citizen of India cardholder registered under section 7A and whose marriage has been registered and subsisting for a continuous period of not less than two years immediately preceding the presentation of the application under this section.
-Such applicants have to submit the OCI Card application along with a sworn affidavit.
+• Spouse of foreign origin of a citizen of India or spouse of foreign origin of an Overseas Citizen of India cardholder registered under section 7A and whose marriage has been registered and subsisting for a continuous period of not less than two years immediately preceding the presentation of the application under this section.
+Such applicants have to submit the OCI Card application along with a 'sworn affidavit'.
+Both the applicant and the Indian origin spouse (either Indian citizen or an OCI cardholder) must present themselves at the Consulate at the time of submitting the application, along with the Indian passport or OCI card along with related foreign passport of the spouse.

 You are not eligible to apply for an OCI card in the following cases: